 While pregabalin itself isn’t addictive, the combination of mild relaxation and pain relief can lead users to become physically dependent.
 Addiction to pregabalin only tends to happen in individuals who have been taking the medication over a long period.

-Just like any other medication, as the body develops a tolerance to the drug’s effects, patients will need to take higher and higher doses to relieve their pain.
-As the minimum effective dose becomes larger, so does the body’s dependence on the drug.
+Like any other medication, as the body develops a tolerance to the drug’s effects, patients will need to take higher and higher doses to relieve their pain.
+As the minimum effective dose becomes more extensive, so does the body’s dependence on the drug.

-The risk of addiction to these drugs is not limited to those suffering from fibromyalgia.
+The risk of addiction to these drugs is not limited to those who have fibromyalgia.
 Because pregabalin affects the brain’s GABA receptors, many opioid users will take them in conjunction with an opioid drug to heighten the opioid’s euphoric effects.

 Can You Get High on Pregabalin?